varabyte/kobweb/README.md

 Note that most config files assume "10MB" is 10 * 1024 * 1024 bytes, but here it will actually result in 10 * 1000 * 1000 bytes.
 You probably want to use "KiB", "MiB", or "GiB" when you configure this value.

-## Exporting your site in a GitHub Workflow
+## Exporting your site in a GitHub workflow

 While you can always export your site manually on your machine, you may want to automate this process.
-A common environment for this is a GitHub workflow.
+A common solution for this is a [GitHub workflow](https://docs.github.com/en/actions/using-workflows).

 For your convenience, we include a sample workflow below that exports your site and then uploads the results (which can be downloaded from a link shown in the workflow summary page):